TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 2/1 Chronicles 2.38.md

 ---

-and Obed begat Jehu, and Jehu begat Azariah,
+and Obed became the father of Jehu, and Jehu became the father of Azariah,